By Post FIS, 1 Reading Lane, E8 1GQ

 - That progress has only been made as the result of additional intervention and support over and above that which is usually provided for other children/young people of a similar age.

 Professionals working with families, children or young person and you feel an application for an EHC plan is required you can find guidance and forms for professionals on the following page...

-You can make a request by filling out one of the forms in downloads section of this page: Documents Library
+Parents/carers, young people or professionals working with families can make a request by filling out one of the EHC Needs Assessment forms from this page: Documents Library